 We thank the Producers Guild of America (PGA) for providing us with much of the list of resources you see below.
-The list is divided into toggle sections with the problematic statistics on lack of inclusion leading, followed by the response of networks, studios, and organizations with programs and incentives that we hope you can become involved in and take advantage of.
-Together, we can move media to a place where it accurately reflects our society.
-We will be adding many more so be sure to to check this page again soon.
+The list is divided into toggle sections with the problematic statistics on lack of inclusion, followed by the response of networks, studios, and organizations with programs and incentives that we hope you can become involved in and benefit from.
+Together, we can move media to accurately reflect our society and get our stories told.
+We will be adding many more resources so be sure to check this page again soon.

-If you know of an incentive, program, or initiative you think should be added to this page, please email the information to our Director of Marketing & Multicultural Affairs, Amira Smith at email@example.com.
+If you know of an incentive, resource, program, or initiative you feel should be added to this page, please email the information to our Director of Marketing & Multicultural Affairs, Amira Smith at email@example.com.

 Writer’s Guild of America (WGA East)